huz4f/huz4f/content/Blogs/strange.md

 hidesummary: true
 draft: false
 ---
+Unfinished like me. i choose to let it be
 ![](/blogs/ky.jpg)
 **I have two names.
 They meet and they depart….. \
 And two languages, I have forgotten in which I used to dream. \